mabunemeh/mabunemeh/README.md

 **Sr. Cloud Engineer — cloud automation & OpenStack**

-I build and operate private cloud infrastructure, with a focus on making OpenStack deployments reproducible and self-maintaining through automation.
-Most of my work lives in the space between the control plane and the pipeline: Ansible for configuration, Terraform for provisioning, and Python for the glue that ties it together.
+I build and operate private cloud infrastructure based on OpenStack, with a focus on making OpenStack deployments reproducible and self-maintaining through automation.
+Most of my work lives in the space between the control plane and the pipeline: With Ansible and python based automation.
 Lately I've been building **openstack-janitor**, a Python CLI that audits OpenStack clouds for orphaned resources.

 ### Current projects